• Accessibility

 High Falls Gorge

-Beautiful waterfalls are that much closer at High Falls Gorge, where kid-friendly trails bring you to four waterfalls on a 22-acre nature preserve.
-Providing safe, easy access for visitors of all ages, this park is perfect for scenic walks, picnics, and views of the Ausable River as it cascades over granite cliffs and into the ancient gorge.
+Get up close to four roaring waterfalls at High Falls Gorge, where accessible trails take you through the 22-acre nature park.
+Providing safe, easy access for visitors of all ages and abilities, this park is perfect for scenic walks, picnics, and views of the Ausable River as it cascades over granite cliffs and into the ancient gorge.
 Have a casual lunch onsite at the River View Cafe.

 Adirondack Extreme Adventure Course

-If you've ever dreamed of flying or jumping from branch to branch like a bird or a forest animal, the skilled team at Adirondack Extreme Adventure Course near Lake George is here to help!
+If you've ever dreamed of flying or jumping from branch to branch like a bird or a forest animal, the team at Adirondack Extreme Adventure Course is here to make your dreams come true!
 Reserve your time online and get up in the air with the tree-top challenge obstacle course, six aerial adventure courses, zip lines, jumps, rope swings, slides, and ladders—it's a thrill for the whole family.

 Natural Stone Bridge and Caves Park

-Take the family to visit the largest marble stone entrance of the east and a natural wonder of the Adirondacks!
-At Natural Stone Bridge and Caves Park, you can go on a self-guided tour and walk the above-ground nature trail with the family and view waterfalls and gorges, then have fun at the 18-hole disc golf course, or purchase tour tickets and take the kids on a gemstone mining adventure.
+Take the family to visit the largest marble stone entrance in the East and experience a natural wonder of the Adirondacks!
+At Natural Stone Bridge and Caves Park, you can enjoy a self-guided tour, walk the above-ground nature trail to view waterfalls and gorges, have fun at the 18-hole disc golf course, or purchase tour tickets and take the kids on a gemstone mining adventure.

 spend the day

-Wrapping along the shores of Lake Champlain, the Adirondack Coast is New York's eastern treasure, home to geologic wonders, waterfront retreats, and civil history.
-Head to Plattsburgh City Beach, one of the largest freshwater beaches in America, for sandy shores, kayaking, and sweeping views of Lake Champlain.
-Crest the waves with your rental canoe, kayak, or stand-up paddleboard from Adirondack River Rentals—it's a fun way to get out on the lake.
+Wrapping along the shores of Lake Champlain, the Adirondack Coast is New York's eastern treasure, home to geologic wonders, waterfront retreats, and rich history.
+Traverse 800 miles of groomed trails as you snowmobile through the Adirondack Park.
+Snowshoe or cross-country ski the tranquil trails at Point Au Roche State Park.
+Bask in the beauty of Plattsburgh City Beach, one of the largest freshwater beaches in America.
+Enjoy pristine paddling as you crest the waves with Adirondack River Rentals.

-Fed by Rainbow Falls to the south, Ausable Chasm is one of Earth's true beauties and a must-see when visiting the region.
-Hike the Inner Sanctum Trail and look straight into the 150-foot sandstone gorge, walk Elephant's Head Vista to view the plunging waterfall, or float down the deep canyon river with a skilled tour guide.
-Right next door, you'll find the Ausable Chasm campground featuring tent sites and cabins for rent, plus North Star Underground Railroad Museum.
-The museum explores the history of the Champlain Line, which led people to freedom by steamboats and canal boats on their journeys north.
+Fed by Rainbow Falls to the south, Ausable Chasm is one of Earth's true beauties and a must-see destination.
+Hike the Inner Sanctum Trail to gaze into the 150-foot sandstone gorge, walk Elephant's Head Vista for views of the plunging waterfall, or raft down the deep canyon river with a skilled tour guide.
+Right next door, you'll find the Ausable Chasm campground, featuring tent sites and cabins for rent.
+While you’re nearby, don’t miss the North Star Underground Railroad Museum, where exhibits tell the story of the Champlain Line, which led people to freedom by steamboats and canal boats on their journeys north.

 spend the weekend